ansible/ansible/docs/docsite/rst/reference_appendices/faq.rst

 Common Platform Issues
 ++++++++++++++++++++++

-What customer platforms does Red Hat Support?
+What customer platforms does Red Hat support?
 ---------------------------------------------

 A number of them!
 For a definitive list please see this `Knowledge Base article <https://access.redhat.com/articles/3168091>`_.